The Tasmanian Autism Diagnostic Service (TADS) is a team of allied health professionals including psychology and occupational therapy.

-The assessment service is provided for people across Tasmania under 18 years of age.
+- The service is provided for young people across Tasmania under 18 years of age.

 How much does it cost?

-There is no charge for this service.
-This service is a joint initiative between the Department of Communities Tasmania and Department of Education.
+- There is no charge for this service.
+This service is funded by the Department for Education, Children and Young People (DECYP).

-- Referral from a paediatrician, child/adolescent psychiatrist or psychologist (Electronic Form/Printable Form)
+- A referral form (docx, 141KB) completed by a paediatrician, child/adolescent psychiatrist or psychologist

-- Completion of the parent/guardian pack including signed consent to undertake the autism assessment
+- Completion of the TADS parent/guardian/carer pack (docx, 215KB).
+This must include a signed consent to undertake the autism assessment.

-- A paediatrician’s letter outlining social or behavioural concerns, including the results of any relevant medical or genetic tests if available
+- A letter from your paediatrician outlining social or behavioural concerns, including the results of any relevant medical or genetic tests if they are available.

-- Copy of the most recent, if available:
+- A copy of the most recent, if available:

 - cognitive, developmental or adaptive assessment